 Once you’ve got your budget firmly in hand, then you need to consider what you really want this machine to do for you.
 To complete just about any sewing project, really all you actually must have is a straight stitch and a zigzag stitch.
-These two basic stitches will allow you to do just about anything you want, from making clothing to sewing draperies to basic quilting.
+These two basic stitches will allow you to do just about anything you want, from making clothes, curtains, neck pain pillows to sewing draperies to basic quilting.
 Some machines offer 200 stitch designs or more.
 That’s all fun and exciting to play with, but do you really need them?
 If your budget allows it and you want it, go for it.
 If you’re working under a more constrictive budget, consider carefully the difference between what you want and what you actually need.

 3. Is the stitch length adjustable?